tbaglioni/LearnToCode/Evaluation/Eval01.md

 As a mentee I would like to get acknolegd when good work is done.
 As a mentee I would like to get more cudos
-As a mentee I would like to
+As a mentee I would like to keep learning

 * Less of ...
+    * miscommunication
-    * ???
+    * instability
-    * ???
+    * excuses

 ---